 Staging certainly makes a difference when you’re trying to sell your home.
 Not only will it make a difference when showing your home for sale, but also when you have the listing pictures taken.

 When you know how to stage your home for sale and for listing pictures, you may be surprised at the difference it makes.
-Here are some of the top tips you can use to ensure your home is properly staged for listing pictures.
+Here are some of the top tips you can use to ensure your home is staged correctly for listing pictures.

 While it might be tempting to stage your home for buyers, when taking listing pictures, stage it for the camera.
 Make sure the angle you will be taking the picture from will make the best sense and use the light properly.